Zeus raises $24M to make you a living-as-a-service landlord

 At Home, Anywhere

 There’s no shortage of competitors chasing this $18 billion market in the US alone.
 There are the old-school corporations and chains like Oakwood and Barbary Coast that typically rent out apartments from vast, generic complexes at steep rates.
-Airbnb For Work made up 15 percent of the unicorn’s business last year, but the platform wasn’t designed for peace-of-mind around long-term stays.
+Stays over 30 days made up 15 percent of Airbnb’s business last year, but the platform wasn’t designed for peace-of-mind around long-term stays.
 There are pure marketplaces like UrbanDoor that don’t always take care of everything for the landlord or provide consistent tenant experiences.
 And then there are direct competitors like $130 million-funded Sonder, $66 million-funded Domio, recently GV-backed 2nd Address, and European entants like MagicStay, AtHomeHotel, and Homelike.

 There’s plenty of pie, though.
 With 330,000 housing units in SF alone, Zeus has plenty of room to grow.
 The rise of remote work means companies whose employee typically didn’t relocate may now need to bring in distant workers for a multi-month sprint.
 A recession could make companies more expense-cautious, leading them to rethink putting up staffers in hotels for months on end.
 Regulatory red tape and taxes could scare landlords away from short-term rentals and towards coprorate housing.
 And the need to expand into new businesses could tempt the big vacation rental platforms like Airbnb to make acquisitions in the space — or try to crush Zeus